typisttech/wp-option-store/README.md

 ## The Goals, or What This Package Does?

 WordPress Option API only allows you `get_option` from database.
-This package is for those who not not accepting the status quo.
+This package is for those who not accepting the status quo.

 ## Install